james2hey/james2hey.github.io/src/blogs/hello-word.md

 title: "Hello, World"
 ---

-Wherever you're reading this from, hello and welcome to my blog.
-I've created this for a variety of reasons, the main being to give myself a central place to document how I set up everything computer related.
-As a software engineer, I often find small knacks and tricks which speed up my day to day life.
-It can be easy to forget exactly how I've set these up as they aren't always common things e.g. when generating new ssh-keys, there are some use cli flags I like to add to ease the process.
+Hello, I'm James.
+Welcome to my blog.

+I've created this for a variety of reasons, mainly to give myself a central place to document how I set up all things computer-related.
+I'm frequently finding new tricks and ideas which I use to speed up day-to-day life as a Software Engineer.
+It can be easy to forget the details of exactly how I've set these up - they aren't always common tasks.
+For example, sometimes I need to generate a new shh-key, but I can't always remember the exact flags to use.
-To maintain these as concrete details I've decided a personal blog would be best.
-Furthermore, other people might also find these knacks useful!
-As I continue to get these new ideas.
+So why not just add this to a blog?
+Then I'll never forget.

+Who knows, maybe other people will also find these tricks and ideas useful?
+Other engineers and developers around the world use similar tools and technologies to me, so perhaps these will help speed up some of their daily tasks!

 So there we have it, my first blog.
-I can officially say Hello, World 😎
+Hello, World 😎